garyfleming/product-engineering/estimates.md

 - Dynamic reteaming - When was last time someone joined/left your team? parental leave?
 Sick leave?
 Secondment?
 - NOT advocating for
 people doing maths

+^ TODO slicing how why mechanisms
+  - Slice small using metrics that prioritise value
+    - Smallest version that adds critical value
+  - Slice for value, then flow.
+  - Deliver often.
+  - CI/CD == Vital capability for delivery